smdogroup/cppimpact/README.md

 ## Running Simulations

 The code expects mesh input files in the CalculiX `.inp` format.
+Currently the input file is manually specified in test.cu.
+The output files are in vtk format for visualization in ParaView or similar software and are placed in cpu_output or gpu_output in the root folder.

 - **PrePoMax**:
   Generate or convert meshes using [PrePoMax](https://prepomax.fs.um.si/) or another preprocessor that can export CalculiX meshes.